pingshiyu/mlir-playground-project/README.md

 * MLIRGen: conventional name, file used for generating MLIR objects from ASTs
 * Op vs Operation class: Op has a pointer to an Operation*.
 The Operation object contains the common methods and attributes shared by all operations, and Op contains the operation-specific information.
 One can always cast between Op and Operation* types.
     * Outstanding: Adaptors in Op classes, what does it to?
+        * Answer: These adaptors are used in the Op classes implementations.
 * build: factory methods for constructing Op objects
 * hasCustomAssemblyFormat: specify our own way to print out operations.
 This is cosmetic.
 Few options here:
     1. Nothing: just use the default MLIR object printing method
     2. let assemblyFormat = `format`: `format` gives a shorthand to custom pretty print your operation
     3. hasCustomAssemblyFormat = 1: you need to specify the Op::print and Op::parse functions in the .cpp
+* parser: its job is to parse MLIR-style strings back into MLIR objects.
+Parsers for custom formats can be specified by the DSL if it is sufficiently simple.
+Otherwise custom code can be written too for the parser.
+* Operand: operation arguments which are produced at runtime by other operations.
+* Attributes: operation arguments which are compile time constants

 # An out-of-tree dialect template for MLIR